wallarm/product-documentation/docs/latest/about-wallarm/api-abuse-prevention.md

     If you use filtering node in the safe blocking [mode](../admin-en/configure-wallarm-mode.md), some attacks originating from graylisted IPs will be blocked.
 [Read more](../user-guides/ip-lists/graylist.md)

+* **Only monitor**: Wallarm will display the detected bot activity in the **Events** section but will add the bot's IP neither to deny- nor to graylist.
+From any bot related event in `Monitoring` status, you can quickly block the bot with the **Add source IP to denylist** button.

 ## Exploring malicious bots and their attacks

 You can explore the bots' activity in the Wallarm Console UI as follows: